 Submittal of any of these bulleted instruments does not automatically guarantee that the applicant has properly demonstrated site control for the proposed project site.
 RTP staff will thoroughly review submitted site control documents for sufficiency, noting any deficiencies.

 Site control documents must include an adequate legal description of the parcel(s) comprising the project site, such that RTP staff can compare same with the boundary map submitted with the application and evaluate whether the applicant is able to adequately control the project site.
-For site control less than fee simple, the instrument must not be revocable at will; must extend for twenty-five (25) years after project completion date; and must contain a clause that enables the grantee to dedicate the land for a twenty-five (25) year period, pursuant to Rule 62S- 2.076(1), F.A.C.
+For site control less than fee simple, the instrument must not be revocable at will; must extend for 25 years after project completion date; and must contain a clause that enables the grantee to dedicate the land for a 25 year period, pursuant to Rule 62S- 2.076(1), F.A.C.

 Florida Department of Environmental Protection